eyalbouganim/PlayRightProject/README.md

 ## About

 **PlayRight** is a web application that helps musicians improve through two distinct practice modes.
 It combines audio analysis, machine learning, and AI feedback to give players meaningful insight into their performance.

+The entire application is **containerized with Docker** (three services: React frontend, Node.js backend, Python analysis engine) and **deployed on Google Cloud Run**.
+The analysis engine runs on an **NVIDIA L4 GPU** via Google Cloud for fast deep learning inference, and AI feedback is powered by **Google Vertex AI (Gemini 2.5 Flash)**.

 ---